aldimaull/aldimaulana-blog/src/pages/blog/post-2.md

   </p>
 </div>

-### Things we know about Gregor's sleeping habits.

 - He always slept on his right side.
 - He has to get up early (to start another dreadful day).